 2. Smokey Mountains

-The full name of this park is the ‘Great Smokey Mountains’ National Park, and it certainly lives up to its title.
+The full name of this park is the ‘Great Smoky Mountains’ National Park, and it certainly lives up to its title.

-Lets start with mountains.
-The park is is around 816 mi² and fills itself with lush forests, flowing streams and rivers.
-The mountains are plentiful and the landscape of the Smokey’s is like a green ocean, with tree covered waves rising and falling in all directions.
+Let’s start with mountains.
+The park is around 816 mi² and fills itself with lush forests, flowing streams and rivers.
+The mountains are plentiful and the landscape of the Smoky’s is like a green ocean, with tree-covered waves rising and falling in all directions.
 Hiking trails are scattered throughout the park, which makes up a small segment of the famous Appalachian Trail, and the view from Clingman’s Dome, the highest point in the park is stunning, particularly at sunset.

-Now lets talk smokey.
+Now let’s talk smokey.
 They didn’t name this park for nothing.
 The mist in the mornings is otherworldly.
 It hangs in the trees and flows gently through the mountains until the morning sun lazily shuns it to one side after breakfast.
-Photo’s here can be outstanding, with light and mist mixing together you can normally pull of something spectacular without even trying.
+Photo’s here can be outstanding, with light and mist mixing together you can normally pull off something spectacular without even trying.

 No matter how you look at it, a visit to the Smokey’s will blow your mind.
 You’ll definitely see some nice waterfalls, you’ll most certainly see a black bear or two and the morning views of the hills will stay with you for life.

-The downside to this, and the next park on the list, is the distance you need to travel to get to them but trust me the hours in the car are worth it.
-Once you are there the road gives you superb access to the park and you can select the difficulty level of your walks and explorations.
-Moab is a cute town, with lovely restaurants and cafe’s and a great little photography store.
+The downside to this, and the next national park on the list is the distance you need to travel to get to them but trust me the hours in the car are worth it.
+Once you are there, the road gives you superb access to the park and you can select the difficulty level of your walks and explorations.
+Moab is a cute town, with lovely restaurants and cafes, plus a great little photography store.
 If you’re on a budget there is a lovely hostel with superb quality private cabins on the edge of town for around $35 a night.